Continued from Day 4:

 And it did!
 For about five minutes a hint of gray-blue crept in and the sky lightened up just so little bit.
 But the towers were loathe to give up their faces in entirety.
 We could almost see it all…

 We make the most of the brief reprieve.
-But just as suddenly the weather's a taken for the worse.
+But just as suddenly the weather's taken a turn for the worse.
 And... it's a much darker grey coming our way.
 Ann says it's time to book it back to base camp and we make a run for the tree line when heavy, goose down-like snow and hailstones all came down with a gust of wind.
 While we are clambering down as fast as we can, we run into two even more foolhardy guys on their way up.
 Chewie takes a photo of them and jokes that we’ll keep it for the search party later.

 Bonus of the day: while we were resting in the wooded region between Chileno and base camp, a fox came right up to us.
 It didn’t seem to mind people at all, and in fact followed the trail until it was within 5 feet of us before veering off with its very bushy tail.